 \subsection{Shape noise}

-Ignoring intrinsic alignment, galaxy shapes are assumed to be distributed randomly in weak lensing with mean zero and intrinsic ellipticity dispersion $\sigma_{\epsilon}$, called shape noise.
+Ignoring intrinsic alignment, intrinsic galaxy ellipticities and orientations are assumed to be uncorrelated and have a sampling distribution with mean zero \citep[e.g.][]{bernstein2002a}.
+Its standard deviation, the intrinsic ellipticity dispersion $\sigma_{\epsilon}$ is also called shape noise.
 We add this shape noise to our simulated maps, which will be introduced in Sect.~\ref{sec:simcomp}, as well as to the correlation-function likelihood calculation.
 For both the exact-likelihood part and the Gaussian covariance, we made use of the fact that white noise can be added to the full-sky power spectrum as a constant in $\ell$.
 The amplitude of the noise power spectrum $C_{\mathrm{n}}$ is determined by $\sigma_{\epsilon,1/2}$, the intrinsic galaxy shape dispersion per shear component ($\sigma_{\epsilon,1/2} = \sigma_{\epsilon} / \sqrt{2}$ ) and the area number density of source galaxies $n_{\mathrm{gal}}$:

 where $n_{\mathrm{gal}}$ is given per steradian.
 The parameters $\sigma_{\epsilon,1/2}$ and $n_{\mathrm{gal}}$ do depend on the redshift bin in question but we assumed the same values of $\sigma_{\epsilon,1/2} = 0.28$ and $n_{\mathrm{gal}} = \SI{1.21}{\per \arcmin \squared}$ for both redshift bins under consideration.